sybip/gtm-lab/README.md

 [Arduino IDE](https://www.arduino.cc/en/software/) 1.8+ with [ESP32 support](https://github.com/espressif/arduino-esp32)

 ### Dependencies
-The only external dependency is the **Time** library by Michael Margolis.
+The only mandatory external dependency is the **Time** library by Michael Margolis.
 Install it using the *Tools > Manage Libraries* menu option in the Arduino IDE.

 All other required libraries are included (see **Credits** section for details)